jbrussell/academic-kickstart/content/talk/IRIS_recruitment/index.md

 # Abstract and optional shortened version.
 abstract = ""
-abstract_short = "A primer on geophysics and seismology as well as research opportunities for undergraduates."
+abstract_short = "A primer on geophysics and seismology career paths as well as research opportunities for undergraduates."

 # Name of event and optional event URL.
 event = "IRIS Recruitment Lecture Series"